ben854719/ben854719.github.io/README.md

 February 2025 -  Present:

--	Delivered AI, LLM, Generative AI, and Python solutions for a diverse client projects.
+-	Delivered AI, LLM, Generative AI, and Python solutions for a diverse clients projects.

 - Achieved a 20% reduction in project timelines through data modeling and data cleaning using Pandas for CSV files.